What should I Know Regarding Pregnancy, Nursing and Administering DIAZEPAM to Children or the Elderly?

-management or monitoring precaution: General-Due to the long drug half-life and active metabolites, the elderly are at increased risk of adverse psychiatric and paradoxical reactions.
-Limit to short term use and maximum dose of 5 mg/day.
+- management or monitoring precaution: General-Increased risk of adverse psychiatric and paradoxical reaction.
+Limit to short term use.
+Limit use of other CNS active medications that increase fall risk including opioids.
 Neuro/Psych-Elderly have a much higher risk for sedation, depression, cognitive impairment and falls.
 Renal-Active metabolites are renally excreted.
-Use caution in renal impairment with initial dosing starting with 2 to 2.5 mg/day and titrate as tolerated.
+Use caution in renal impairment with initial oral dosing starting with 2 to 2.5 mg/day and titrate as tolerated.

-Severe Precaution: Efficacy and safety of parenteral diazepam has not been established in the neonate (30 days or less of age).
-Prolonged central nervous system depression observed in neonates, due to immature hepatic function.
+- Severe Precaution: No safety and efficacy established in neonates.
+Risk of prolonged central nervous system depression due to immature hepatic function.